History of education in Angola: Conditions after Independence

 Despite the government's efforts, the UNITA insurgency prevented the construction of a new education system on the remains of that inherited from the Portuguese.
 The demands of the war had drained funds that could otherwise have been applied to building schools, printing books, and purchasing equipment.
 In 1988, according to the United States Center for Defense Information, the Angolan government spent more per capita on the military (US$892) than on education (US$310).
 The war in the southern and central regions of the country also prevented the spread of the school system; the consequences of the fighting, including UNITA attacks on schools and teachers and the massive displacement of rural populations in those areas, disrupted the education of hundreds of thousands of school-age children.
-Further damaging to Angola's future was the fact that many of those studying abroad had either failed to complete their courses of study or had not returned to Angola.
+Further damaging to Angola's future was that many of those studying abroad had either failed to complete their courses of study or had not returned to Angola.